ogreowl/B-Factor_Prediction_Project/README.md

 --> src .. helper scripts to modularize our work

---> report.pdf .. our full-report of our results, with selected data points & visualizations explained and analyzed.
+--> report.pdf .. our full report of our results, with selected data points & visualizations explained and analyzed.

 <h3>Abstract</h3>